Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/VUDRM-token.md

 ```

 ### Default DRM policy
-It is possible to specify a default DRM policy that will be used when we receive a VUDRM token.
-For example if you wish for all licenses requested to default to caching the license, the default DRM policy would be `{ "liccache":"yes" }`, meaning a VUDRM token with the policy `{ "polend":"DD-MM-YYYY HH:mm:ss" }` would be the same as `{ "liccache":"yes", "polend":"DD-MM-YYYY HH:mm:ss" }`.
-The values in the default policy can be overridden by simply putting them in the policy you pass in the VUDRM token.
-For example if the default DRM policy was `{ "liccache":"yes" }` but you wanted a license to not be cached, the policy in the VUDRM token would be `{ "liccache":"no" }`.
+It is possible to specify a default DRM policy that will be used when we receive a Studio DRM token.
+For example if you wish for all licenses requested to default to caching the license, the default DRM policy would be `{ "liccache":"yes" }`, meaning a Studio DRM token with the policy `{ "polend":"DD-MM-YYYY HH:mm:ss" }` would be the same as `{ "liccache":"yes", "polend":"DD-MM-YYYY HH:mm:ss" }`.
+The values in the default policy can be overridden by simply putting them in the policy you pass in the Studio DRM token.
+For example if the default DRM policy was `{ "liccache":"yes" }` but you wanted a license to not be cached, the policy in the Studio DRM token would be `{ "liccache":"no" }`.
 Any of the values listed above can be be set in the default DRM policy.

 If you wish to utilise this feature please contact support@vualto.com.

 ### PlayReady DRM policy

 PlayReady has an extensive list of policy options described [here](https://docs.microsoft.com/en-us/playready/overview/license-and-policies).
-The majority of these options are supported via the VUDRM token's policy.
+The majority of these options are supported via the Studio DRM token's policy.
 Please contact support@vualto.com for more details.

 ### Fairplay DRM policy